abhijit-buet/Tweet-Sentiment-Extraction/README.md

 # Tweet-Sentiment-Extraction

 This challenge was launched in kaggle.
-The problem - there is a sentence and it's corresponding sentiment like positive, negative or neutral as input.
+The problem - a sentence and it's corresponding sentiment like positive, negative or neutral as input.
 We need to predict the part of the sentence that is responsible for that sentiment.
 Example: The sentence: "My dog is amazing", Sentiment: "Positive", Key part of the Sentence = "amazing"

 <h1> Proposed Method